appbaseio/Docs/content/docs/reactivesearch/searchbase/integrations/vanilla.md

 nestedSidebar: 'searchbase-reactivesearch'
 ---

-[searchbase](https://github.com/appbaseio/searchbase) - A lightweight & platform agnostic library to build the search UIs with Elasticsearch.
+[searchbase](https://github.com/appbaseio/searchbox/tree/master/packages/searchbase) is a lightweight and platform agnostic library that provides scaffolding to create search experiences powered by Elasticsearch.

 ## Initialization